julienLofficialSinequa/Sinequa-Retrieval-Augmented-Generation/README.md

 To deploy the Sinequa ChatGPT in your environment you need the following prerequisites:
 - Sinequa V11.9.1 >= r120
 - Neuralized documents (indexed with Neural Search)
-- Install and compile the AzureOpenAI plugin
+- AzureOpenAI plugin installed and compiled
--

 <br/>

 ## <a name="installation_steps_plugin"></a> Plugin

-1. Copy the `OpenAI` plugin folder to your `˂sinequa_data˃/plugins` folder
+1. Copy the `OpenAI` plugin folder to your `˂sinequa_data˃/configuration/plugins` folder
 1. Copy the dlls from `libs` to your Sinequa bin folder
     - Depending on the runtime of your WebApp, dlls must be copied to `<sinequa>/bin` (Kestrel - .Net Core) or `<sinequa>\website\bin` (IIS - .Net Framework)
-    - This plugin uses `Azure.AI.OpenAI` - `V1.0.0 beta 5` which requires `Azure.Core.dll` - `V1.30.0`.
-Since the `Azure.Core.dll` already exists in the `bin` folder in `V1.28.0` you must override it.
+    - This plugin uses `Azure.AI.OpenAI` - `V1.0.0 beta 5`, which requires `Azure.Core.dll` - `V1.30.0`.
+Since the `Azure.Core.dll` already exists in the `bin` folder in `V1.28.0`, you must override it.
 1. Build the plugin

 <br/>